statsmodels/statsmodels/docs/source/contingency_tables.rst

 To illustrate, we load a data set, create a contingency table, and calculate the row and column margins.
 The :class:`Table` class contains methods for analyzing :math:`r \times c` contingency tables.
-The data set loaded in the next cell contains assessments of visual acuity in people's left and right eyes.
+The data set loaded below contains assessments of visual acuity in people's left and right eyes.
 We first load the data and create a contingency table.

 .. ipython:: python